qupath/qupath-docs/docs/advanced/imagej.md

 1. In 'pixel' (or 'downsample') units.
 A value of 1.0 means that the full resolution image will be sent.
 A value of 2.0 means that the image will be downsampled by a factor of 2, so the width and height of the image are halved.
 2. In 'µm' units (where available).
 Here, a value of 1.0 means that the image is rescaled to try to make the pixel width and height correspond to 1 µm.

-This is extremely important, since sending a very large region at the maximum high resolution (i.e. downsample of 1) is quite likely to fail because of the amount of memory required by ImageJ to store the region.
+This is extremely important, since sending a very large region at the maximum high resolution (i.e. downsample of 1) is quite likely to fail for the same reason that you can't open a whole slide image in ImageJ.
 Therefore the area of the region selected to send, along with the downsampling, together control how large an image (in terms of pixels, and therefore memory) will be sent.

 In the screenshot above, the downsampling value was set to 4.
 However, this information is not lost.
-If you open the image properties in ImageJ ({menuselection}`Image --> Properties...`), you see that the pixel size is 4 times larger than it is in QuPath.
+If you run {menuselection}`Image --> Properties...` in ImageJ, you see that the pixel size is 4 times larger than it is in QuPath.
 This means that measurements made within QuPath and ImageJ should be comparable, because the images in both places have been calibrated accordingly.

 :::{note}
-The {guilabel}`Image Properties...` can also encode an {guilabel}`Origin` value.
+{guilabel}`Image Properties...` can also encode an {guilabel}`Origin` value.
 This tells ImageJ that the image it has was extracted from something larger, and indicates where in the larger image it came from.

 This is what makes it possible to send information from ImageJ back to QuPath, and have it rescaled and translated appropriately.